All your favorite Uggs are now discounted for Black Friday

 The appeal of Ugg boots, slippers and slides are undeniable.
 Soft and warm, cozy and stylish, the brand churns out footwear options that our feet are practically begging us to buy.
-From tall boots to keep your tootsies warm in the chilliest of temps, to fuzzy sandals that are practically made for the ‘gram, Ugg is a shoe-making powerhouse.
+From tall boots to keep your tootsies warm in the chilliest of temps to fuzzy sandals that are practically made for the ‘gram, Ugg is a shoe-making powerhouse.

 But, alas, they don’t come cheap.
 And considering Ugg’s widespread availability at retailers both big and small, the brand’s price points can vary drastically.
 To help you navigate this discounted comfy shoe landscape, we’ve pulled together a list of our Ugg faves for him and her, and where you can find them on sale this Black Friday.